buterchiandreea/CollaborativeNotepad/README.md

 **make run** <br />
 After this step open QtCreator application and press **Run** button. <br />

 Collaborative Notepad is an application for file concurrent editing.
-The application is friendly user, due it's graphic interface.
+The application is friendly user, due its graphic interface.
 The clients have the possibility to *create, open, edit, delete and download* documents.
 The editing process is concurrent, two clients can edit a document at the same time.
 The application supports editing with *synchronization*: any text modification is send to the *pair client* in a real time. <br />

 **Refereces**:<br />